wangzheng422/ansible-dr-demo/planning/ansible-dr-design-en.md

     2.  **Logic Distribution**: Use `when` conditions or `include_role`'s `when` clause to decide which storage type's validation logic to execute based on `item.spec.storageClassName`.
     3.  **NFS Validation**: **On the DR site's NFS server (`delegate_to: dr_nfs_server`)** perform final data synchronization.
 Based on the path information in `pv_info_list`, construct an `rsync` command to pull data from the primary NFS server to the DR NFS server.
 This is a critical step to ensure eventual data consistency.
         *   **Command Example**: `rsync -av --delete user@primary-nfs:/path/to/data/ /path/to/dr/data/`
+        *   **Note**: This requires that passwordless SSH access (using keys) is configured from the DR NFS server to the primary NFS server.
         *   Before performing the actual restore, you can first run `rsync --dry-run` for a check, and if inconsistencies are found, a warning message can be printed.

 #### Process 6: Deploy Storage on DR OCP